-(TO SEE THE FOLLOWING ITEMS, CLICK RIGHT ARROW ON THE LOWER-RIGHT CORNER OF THE MAIN MENU)
+(CLICK RIGHT ARROW ON THE LOWER-RIGHT CORNER OF THE MAIN MENU)

-- ASUS BIOS Flash Utility for LDCM 6.1: Installs a utility that remotely flashes to a client PC's BIOS software when used in conjunction with Intel LDCM Administrator. - Show Motherboard Information: Allows you to view information about your motherboard, such as product name, BIOS version, and CPU. - Browse Support CD: Allows you to view the contents of the CD. - ReadMe: Allows you to view the support CD file list and contact information. - Exit: Exits the CD installation menu.
+- ASUS® Screen Saver: Installs the latest ASUS screen saver. - Show Motherboard Information: Allows you to view information about your motherboard, such as product name, BIOS version, and CPU. - Browse Support CD: Allows you to view the contents of the CD. - ReadMe: Allows you to view the support CD file list and contact information. - Exit: Exits the CD installation menu.

-(RETURN TO THE MAIN MENU, CLICK LEFT ARROW ON THE LOWER-RIGHT CORNER)
+(TO RETURN TO THE MAIN MENU, CLICK THE LEFT ARROW ON THE MENU)